 Keyboard trays are supplied and installed for free for employees of the University of Saskatchewan.

 - Fill in the blanks and state that you would like “a keyboard tray supplied and installed"

-- Open the Software Centre on your computer
+- Open the “Software Centre” on your Windows desktop computer

 - Download and install